 Usually gouty inflammation of the joints only last for a few days, but it can be so excruciatingly painful that sufferers never forget an episode.

-Unfortunately gout has habit of recurring, however, there are changes you can make to your diet to reduce the number or severity of your gout attacks.
+Unfortunately gout has habit of recurring, however, there are changes you can make to your diet to reduce the number or severity of your gout attacks and joint pain.

 Here are five dietary changes you can make to avoid flare-ups: